ipfs/team-mgmt/README.md

 #### Moderators and Notetakers

-The [meeting creator bot](https://github.com/ipfs/node-github-issue-bot) rotates down this list weekly, assigning one person to moderate and another to take notes.
+The [sprint-helper](https://github.com/ipfs/sprint-helper) rotates down from the list in `templates/all-hands-facilitators.json`, assigning one person to moderate and another to take notes.
-- @dgrisham
-- @diasdavid
-- @flyingzumwalt
-- @hsanjuan
-- @johnnycrunch
-- @kubuxu
-- @lgierth
-- @victorbjelkholm
-- @whyrusleeping

 ##### Moderating